 Steve joins the executive team of CMR from surgical implant company, RTI Surgical, where he accelerated the launch and commercialisation of critical new products for RTI’s surgical specialities business.
 He has had a long and successful career with Johnson & Johnson in their Endo surgery, Cardiovascular and Women’s Health divisions, before working for various Californian start-ups and mid-sized medical device companies, including 10 years at Insightra Medical.

-Commenting on his new role, Steve Bell, Director of Sales, CMR said: “I’m delighted to be part of the single, most exciting medical technology company there is – a company that is going to revolutionise surgery and make a real difference for patients.
+Commenting on his new role, Steve Bell, Commercial Director, CMR said: “I’m delighted to be part of the single, most exciting medical technology company there is – a company that is going to revolutionise surgery and make a real difference for patients.
 Having done a lot of work in the United States, I’m thrilled to be working for a British company alongside some of the brightest minds in the industry.”